 4.16 - How often are smoke detectors checked to ensure they are in working condition?

-4.17 - Are fire extinguishers properly mounted?
+4.17 - Is fire fighting equipment properly mounted?

 4.19 - Are combustible materials kept away from heat sources?